-This article talks about the problems of developing NLU in chatbots and has comments by many industry and academia leaders on this topic.
+This article talks about the problems of developing NLU in chatbots and has comments by many industry and academic leaders on this topic.

 NLU APIs & Open Source Tools

-Most NLU APIs and open source tools and algorithms can derive POS tags, extract entities, and determine intent of an user message.
-However these may not be very accurate for domain specific use cases.
-Most of the models are trained with publicly available data like Wikipedia, Common Crawl etc. Hence, they lack the ability to predict tags and entities for domain specific words.
-Intent classification will again depend on the training dataset created for the specific domain and quality of prediction will depend on quality of trained data.
+Most NLU APIs and open source tools and algorithms can derive POS tags, extract entities, and determine the intent of a user message.
+However, these may not be very accurate for domain-specific use cases.
+Most of the models are trained with publicly available data like Wikipedia, Common Crawl, etc. Hence, they lack the ability to predict tags and entities for domain specific words.
+Intent classification will again depend on the training dataset created for the domain-specific and the quality of prediction will depend on the quality of trained data.
 This has to be an ongoing work as and when we encounter new cases.

 The current set of models lack generating an understanding of the meaning of the user’s message.
-This could be an aggregate level understanding of an user message as a human would understand.
+This could be an aggregate level understanding of a user message as a human would understand.

 Let’s take an example

 In chatbot conversations, most users are vague about what they are looking for and would need to be guided.
 Mostly, with a series of questions.
-Only after this series of conversations has taken place can we accurately determine intent, context and derive meaning.
+Only after this series of conversations have taken place can we accurately determine intent, context, and derive meaning.

 Sometimes, users converse as they would do with a human and add meaningless phrases.
 E.g- ‘What is cloud computing?
 I wonder whether I should take it up.’